Equity Scholarship applications for 2018

 Institution Equity Scholarships (IES) are university funded and targeted to undergraduate students who can provide proof of financial need.
-The University of South Australia will offer mid year 2017 Institution Equity Scholarships with a centralised application through SATAC.
+The University of Adelaide and the University of South Australia will offer 2018 Institution Equity Scholarships with a centralised application through SATAC.

 Who can apply for an Institution Equity Scholarship?

 You can apply for an IES through SATAC if:

 - You have been made an offer to commence study in 2018 at the University of Adelaide or the University of South Australia, or

 - You will be continuing a course of study at the University of South Australia in 2018 that you commenced prior to January 2018, and